 A presets in Watcher is a set of DVR and analytics parameters that you can use as a template when creating and configuring cameras.
 When you select a preset in the camera settings, the parameters from the preset are populated to the camera settings.
 A set of presets on the camera is defined by the set of presets selected for the camera's Organization.

-Purposes of presets:
+Purposes of the presets:

 - If you are arranging CCTV on a secure site, presets facilitate DVR and analytics settings for a bunch of cameras.
 Typically, adjustable presets are used for video surveillance systems in order to be able to individually change the parameters on each camera as needed.

 Any camera must have a preset selected for it.
 When you have just installed Watcher, there is a Default preset in it.
 The Default preset is available in all organizations.